superkabuki/threefive_is_scte35/README.md

-> China, Cuba, Laos, North Korea,Vietnam are officially governed by Marxist-Leninist communist parties and self-identify as socialist. socialism is for suckers and you know it.
+> China, Cuba, Laos, North Korea, and Vietnam are officially governed by Marxist-Leninist communist parties and self-identify as socialist. socialism is for suckers and you know it.
 You're just bored and acting up,<BR>
 > but I digress... welcome to the show.
 ___
 # threefive is SCTE-35.